Data Subject Access Request

 EU data subjects also have the right to port that data to a different entity than AcuityAds, although we can’t guarantee that others will be in position to ingest this data.
 We will also provide EU data subjects with the ability to correct errors in the data, but reserve the right to simply delete data which you’ve indicated may contain errors or inaccuracies.
 We will restrict or cease processing of this data upon request and offer you the ability to object to our processing of this upon request.

-Under the CCPA, your request to see the personal information that we have about you may include: (1) specific pieces of personal information that we may have about you; (2) categories of personal information we have collected about you; (3) categories of sources from which the personal information is collected; (4) categories of personal information that we sold or disclosed for a business purpose about you; (5) categories of third parties to whom the personal information was sold or disclosed for a business purpose under the CCPA; and (6) the business or commercial purpose for collecting or selling personal information.
+Under California law, your request to see the personal information that we have about you may include: (1) specific pieces of personal information that we may have about you; (2) categories of personal information we have collected about you; (3) categories of sources from which the personal information is collected; (4) categories of personal information that we sold or disclosed for a business purpose about you; (5) categories of third parties to whom the personal information was sold or disclosed for a business purpose under the CCPA; and (6) the business or commercial purpose for collecting or selling personal information.

 You may make an access or deletion request via an authorized agent by having such agent follow the process below.
 Please note that we will request any authorized agent demonstrate that they have been authorized by you to make a request on your behalf.
 And we will attempt to verify your request.
 We require any authorized agents to provide us with contact details such as an email address and phone number so that we may ensure a timely response.